A Vibronic Coupling Model to Study the Nonadiabatic Dynamics of Polyenes

-We have checked that our results are converged with respect to time step (see Supporting Information).

 It is well known that FSSH suffers from an over-coherence problem\cite{subotnikUnderstandingSurfaceHopping2016,crespo-oteroRecentAdvancesPerspectives2018}.
 That is, a trajectory evolving on an adiabat that becomes uncoupled to the other adiabats will remain in a superposition of adiabatic electronic states.
 To address this issue, it is standard to apply a decoherence correction that decays or collapses wavefunction coefficients belonging to a state uncoupled from the active state.
-We choose to use the nonadiabaticity threshold introduced by Runeson\cite{runesonDecoherenceSurfaceHopping2025}, which relies on a single dimensionless parameter that was found to be less system-dependent than the parameters employed in previous approaches\cite{fangImprovementInternalConsistency1999,granucciCriticalAppraisalFewest2007}.
-We use the instantaneous nonadiabaticity threshold (INT) scheme for its computational simplicity and success in describing typical benchmark vibronic coupling models.
+We choose to use the instantaneous nonadiabaticity threshold (INT) scheme introduced by Runeson, which has been extensively benchmarked for the Tully models and vibronic coupling models\cite{runesonDecoherenceSurfaceHopping2025}.
+We use the INT scheme for its computational simplicity and because it relies on a single dimensionless parameter that was found to be less system-dependent than the parameters employed in previous approaches\cite{fangImprovementInternalConsistency1999,granucciCriticalAppraisalFewest2007}.
 This scheme measures whether states are still coupled to the active state via the dimensionless Massey parameter.
 For an adiabat $b$ and active state $a$, the Massey parameter is